PaperPrototype/Course-Guidebook/Guidelines/english.md

 When explaining something don't give the formal definition and then explain what that definition means.
 Instead take time to come up with a good explanation that expects no previous knowledge, explain like your telling your grandma.
 The idea is to prevent giving an explanation that doesn't make sense to a beginner for them to later understand it.
 This leads to demotivation "I don't understand" or "That made no sense to me".

-## COURSE_GIUDELINE_012
-**MAKE MOTIVATING SCHEDULE FOR STUDENT**

-If courses are broken up into weeks (started with week 0).
-Each week having one lecture and notes for the lecture.
-Then for each "week" have fun bonus tutorials written by anyone in the community!
-THis will give students a sense of accomplishment when they finish a "week" of work, and then can follow along with simple fun tutorials (and the tutorials will be able to be written with known pre-requisites, making writing the tutorials easier).

-## COURSE_GUIDELINE_013
+## COURSE_GUIDELINE_012
 **TUTORIALS ARE FUNNER THAN EXCERCISES**

-We've chosen to not have "excercies" instead at the end of each lecture there are fun Tutorials (in the folder called tutorials) that students can do after finishing the lecture.
-This is way funner than having course required excercises, it makes excercies feel like less of a chore and they are by default optional (since they are "Tutorials").
+We've chosen **not** to have "exercises" for each lecture.
+Instead at the end of each lecture there are fun Tutorials (in the folder called tutorials) that act as "exercises" that students can do after finishing the lecture, but really they are optional and are meant to be fun.